cerebral/cerebral/docs/docs/docs/best_practices/testing.md

 ### runSignal

-The `runSignal` test helper accepts a `signal` (chain of actions or signal name) and `fixture` arguments and returns a promise. `runSignal` is designed to be called one time, to test calling multiple signals in a single test see the `RunSignal` factory below.
+The `runSignal` test helper accepts the `signal` (chain of actions or signal name) and `fixture` arguments and returns a promise. `runSignal` is designed to be called one time, to test calling multiple signals in a single test see the `RunSignal` factory below.

 ```js
 runSignal(signal, fixture. options).then((result) => {})